-Madam Ong does not hold any other directorships in other public companies.
+Dato' Ong does not hold any other directorships in other public companies.

-Madam Ong is the daughter of Dato' Seri Ong Choo Hoon and the sister of Dato' Dr. Ong Seng Soon and Mr. Ong Seng Chye.
+Dato' Ong is the daughter of Dato' Seri Ong Choo Hoon and the sister of Dato' Dr. Ong Seng Soon and Mr. Ong Seng Chye.
 She is a director and shareholder of Leading Builders Sdn.
 Bhd., which is a major shareholder of the Company.
-She has no conflict of interest with the Company and has no convictions for offences within the past ten years.
+She has no conflict of interest with the Company and has no convictions for offences within the past five years other than traffic offences, if any.